+Section 5 - Requirement with licence conditions
-Section 5 - Requirement with licence conditions 25.
-Section 5 provides the overarching arrangements under which the Scottish Ministers can, when imposing conditions in relation to the release of an offender from prison on licence, require an offender to submit to electronic monitoring.
-In effect section 5 replicates for licence conditions the provisions of section 1 relating to court disposals.

-26. Section 5(1) provides that the Scottish Minsters may, when imposing licence conditions, require an offender to submit to monitoring by means of an approved device.
-A description of the relevant licence conditions that can be monitored is contained in section 7(1) and a definition of approved device is contained in section 8(1).

-27. Section 5(3) provides that a requirement made under this section is to be monitored by a person designated by the Scottish Ministers in terms of section 11(2)(a).
-It also sets out that the offender is bound by certain obligations (more fully described at sections 12(2) and (3)) whilst being electronically monitored.

-28. Section 5(4) provides that electronic monitoring is for the dual purpose of ascertaining whether or not the offender is, firstly, complying with the specific requirements of the licence conditions which are to be electronically monitored, and secondly, fulfilling the obligations placed on the individual under section 12.
+- 23. Section 5 enables provides the overarching arrangements under which the Scottish Ministers canto impose an electronic monitoring requirement on a relevant person, when imposing licence conditions on the release of that relevant person from prison. in relation to the release of a relevant personn offender from prison on licence, require an offendera relevant person to submit to electronic monitoring.
+In effect section 5 replicates for licence conditions the provisions of section 1 relating to court disposals. - 24.
+Section 5(1) provides that the Scottish Minsters may, when imposing licence conditions, require an offendera relevant person to submit to monitoring by means of an approved device.
+A description of the relevant licence conditions that can be monitored is contained in section 7(1) and a definition of approved device is contained in section 8(1). - 25.
+Section 5(3) provides that a requirement made under this section is to be monitored by a person designated by the Scottish Ministers in terms of section 11(2)(a).
+It also sets out that the relevant person subject to the monitoring requirement is bound by the obligations described in sections 12(2) and (3) whilst being electronically monitored.
+It also sets out that the offender relevant person is bound by certain obligations (more fully described at sections 12(2) and (3)) whilst being electronically monitored. - 26.
+Section 5(4) provides that electronic monitoring is for the dual purpose of ascertaining whether or not the offender relevantmonitored person is, firstly, complying with the specific requirements of the licence conditions which are to be electronically monitored, and secondly, fulfilling the obligations placed on the individual under section 12.

-29. Section 5(5) provides that the court must explain to the offender the purpose of the electronic monitoring as defined at subsection 5(4) above (i.e. to ascertain whether or not they are complying with the specific requirements of the licence conditions and fulfilling the section 12 obligations placed on the individual).
-Section 5(5) also provides that the offender must be warned of the consequences of failing to fulfil the section 12 obligations.

-30. Section 5(6) provides that the terms of the requirement for electronic monitoring are to be stated in the licence on which the offender is released.

-31. Section 5(7) provides that it is for the Ministers to specify the particular aspects of the licence conditions that are to be monitored when imposing the licence conditions.
+- 27. Section 5(5) provides that the court must explain to a person who is being made subject to thean electronic monitoring requirement the offender relevant person the purpose of the electronic monitoring as defined at subsection 5(4) above (i.e. to ascertain whether or not they are complying with the specific requirements of the licence conditions and fulfilling the section 12 obligations placed on the individual).
+Section 5(5) also provides that the offender relevant person must be warned of the consequences of failing to fulfil the section 12 obligations. - 28.
+Section 5(6) provides that the terms of the requirement for electronic monitoring are to be stated in the licence on which the offender relevant person is released. - 29.
+Section 5(7) provides that it is for the Ministers to specify the particular aspects of the licence conditions that are to be monitored when imposing the licence conditions.

-Section 6 - Particular rules regarding conditions 32.
-Section 6(1) provides that if a recommendation of the Parole Board for Scotland is necessary before particular conditions mentioned in section
+Section 6 - Particular rules regarding conditions

-7(1) can be imposed on an offender, then a recommendation from the Parole Board for Scotland is also necessary before an electronic monitoring requirement can be made in relation to that condition.

-33. Section 6(2) provides that an electronic monitoring requirement lasts for as long as an offender is subject to the related conditions.
+- 30. Section 6(1) provides that if a recommendation of the Parole Board for Scotland is necessary before particular conditions mentioned in section 7(1) can be imposed on an offendera relevant person, then a recommendation from the Parole Board for Scotland is also necessary before an electronic monitoring requirement can be made in relation to that condition. - 31.
+Section 6(2) provides that an electronic monitoring requirement lasts for as long as a relevant person n offender is subject to the related conditions.
 It further provides that the Scottish Minsters may however vary or revoke an electronic monitoring requirement when the related conditions are being varied or revoked.